Private Internet Access (PIA) is one of the biggest VPN services on the market, with a long track record going back many years.

 Many VPN services claim to be “no logs” – but few have actually been tested and/or verified.

-As discussed in the no logs VPN guide, Private Internet Access is one of the few VPN services that has survived real-world tests, which verified their “no logs” policy.
+Private Internet Access is one of the few verified no logs VPN services that has survived real-world tests.
 There were two separate court cases where Private Internet Access was subpoenaed for data logs, but they could not provide any information.

 The first court case occurred in 2016 when the FBI demanded logs concerning a PIA user who had allegedly been making bomb threats.
 As discussed in official court records, the only information PIA was able to provide was a cluster of VPN IP addresses that were allegedly used for the crime:

 A subpoena was sent to London Trust Media [Private Internet Access] and the only information they could provide is that the cluster of IP addresses being used was from the east coast of the United States.